Theo-D/Theo-D/README.md

-# Hi, I'm Théo DESSAIGNE, aspiring full stack developer.
+#Théo DESSAIGNE, aspiring full stack developer.

-Welcome to my GitHub profile!
-I'm a [Your Job Title or Student] passionate about coding, open-source, and building useful tools and applications.
+Welcome to my Github page.
+I'm a former woodworker on an occupational retraining to hopefully become Fullstack Developer.
+Right now, I'm studying at Holberton School, Toulouse.
+Open to any internship or apprenticeship proposal.

 ---